-You can choose to pursue the administration track or the nurse educator track.
+To personalize a program that fits your career goals, you will choose to pursue the administration track or the nurse educator track.
 In both programs, you’ll work with expert faculty to gain an understanding of policy, research and scientific inquiry, informatics and advanced clinical practice.
 The administration track includes the study of organizational theory, the business of health care and human resources, while the nurse educator track focuses on curriculum development, assessment and other issues in nursing education.

 The MSN program is specially designed to meet the unique needs of the adult learner.
-Classes are offered one evening a week in eight-week blocks, and the practicum experiences are scheduled for a full semester to allow students ample time to complete the requirements.
-Most students complete the program in two-and-a-half years, or eight semesters.
+Classes on the Aurora campus are offered one evening a week in eight-week blocks, and the practicum experiences are scheduled for a full semester to allow students ample time to complete the requirements.
+The Master of Science in Nursing is also offered at the Woodstock Center and through AU Online.

 AccreditationThe Master of Science in Nursing program at Aurora University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.